 Excellent build quality

-The Logitech C922x Pro Stream is the perfect jack of all trades webcam offering great image quality and features, with a build quality that is fantastic and what we’d expect from Logitech.
+The Logitech C922x Pro Stream is the perfect webcam for any use.
+It comes with great image quality and quality features.
 This Logitech webcam can be used in either 1080p resolution at 30 frames per second or 720p at 60 frames per second modes.
 It has digital zoom and auto-focus, which help you get the most out of your webcam with minimal effort.
-It also comes with a dual microphone set-up, which offers superior audio quality over a single microphone.
+It also comes with a dual microphone set-up, which gives far better audio quality than a single microphone.

 Built-in studio lighting

-The Razer Kiyo is a surprisingly good webcam that takes into account important gaming peripherals.
+The Razer Kiyo is a surprisingly good webcam that takes into account important gaming needs.
 It has a ring-shaped spotlight that surrounds the camera lens, ensuring that the subject is always perfectly illuminated in the center of the frame.
 The camera offers 1080p video streaming at 30FPS, or 720p at 60 FPS.
-Colors are bright and vibrant and the auto-focus does a great job of keeping the camera centered on the target so you don’t look like a blurry mess.
+The colors of both video and still shots are bright and vibrant and the auto-focus does a great job of keeping the camera on target so you don’t look like a blurry mess.
 If you’re taking still images, the 4-megapixel camera captures at a maximum resolution of 2688 x 1520.

 Smooth in-motion video